ifm/nexxT/README.md

 - The data transport layer of *ROS2* seemed not to fulfill our requirements.
 We have often use cases where we record data to disk and develop algorithms using that data.
 Because *ROS2* is mainly designed as a system where algorithms run online, its assumptions about the data transport is low latency in prior of reliability.
 If in question, *ROS2* decides to throw away messages, and this is very bad for the offline/testing usage when you have not such a big focus on algorithm runtime but maybe more on algorithm quality performance.
 In this use-case it is a reasonable model that slow algorithms shall be able to slow down the computation, but at the time of evaluation this was not easily possible in *ROS2*.
 A discussion about this topic can be found here: https://answers.ros.org/question/336930/ros2-fast-publisher-slow-subscriber-is-it-possible-to-slow-down-the-publisher/
 - It's not easily possible to start two *ROS2* applications side by side.

-## Current Status

-The current status is still in an early phase.
-We use the framework in newer projects, but there is still the chance for API-breaking changes.
-Some aspects like error handling are still a little rough.